 This course covers key issues of the alcohol and drug abuse treatment field from the standpoint of the unique sociological and public health aspects involved.
 Class: 3 hours per week.
 Prerequisite: eligibility for ENG 111.
-[S] (Fa) 3 credits feelings, direct mutual communication and interpretation will be covered.
-The focus of this course is issues in substance abuse.
-Class: 3 hours per week.
-Prerequisite: eligibility for ENG 111.
 [S] (Fa) 3 credits

 DARC 111: Introduction to Counseling